linkerd/website/linkerd.io/content/2.16/tasks/books.md

 EOF
 ```

-We can then check that these HTTPRoute have been accepted by their parent
+We can then check that these HTTPRoutes have been accepted by their parent
 Service by checking their status subresource:

 ```bash